GIScience/openrouteservice/docs2/api-reference/endpoints/matrix/index.md

 The Matrix Endpoint calculates profile specific distance and time matrices between multiple source and destination positions.

-In the request, a list of locations (coordinate tuples) has to be included, e.g.
+Besides parameters for the routing profile, the desired metrics (distance or time) and some more (see  [interactive API-Doc](https://openrouteservice.org/dev/#/api-docs/matrix%20service)), the most important and mandatory content of a matrix request is a list of locations (coordinate tuples), e.g.:

 ```json
 {